 Oh yeah, I went there.
 Gefilte fish meets shakshuka in the most epic Ashkenazi Sephardic mash-up since harissa chopped liver.
+It’s Gefilte Fish Shakshuka!
+Really, just fish poached in a tomato sauce.
+Not that crazy!

 Okay, harissa chopped liver isn’t a thing (yet, that is) but Gefilte Fish Shakshuka is!
 I got the idea as I was thinking of ways to reinvent gefilte fish and also was thinking of making a Moroccan poached fish and boom!
 An idea was born.
 I consulted my Instagram peeps and the consensus was, well, that’s just crazy enough to work.
 And it did!